barcelonadigital/easit4all/README.md

 Quick Start & Examples
 ----------------------

-Basically we use maven to compile and launch the website.
+Basically, use maven to compile and launch the website.
-At least Maven 2.0 must be installed and configured in the machine.
+Maven 2.0 must be installed and configured in the local machine.
-Also a jave IDE (e.g. eclipse) should be preferred to have it installed.

 To clean and compile the sources
 - mvn clean install